 Bahar Dejban is the founder of Dejban Law.
 Prior to starting her firm, she headed the personal injury and mass tort group at one of California’s largest plaintiff firms.
-Her work includes personal injury cases, pharmaceutical mass torts, product liability, employment and class action cases.
+Her work includes personal injury cases, pharmaceutical mass torts, product liability, and class action cases.
 Her extensive experience in litigating significant liability cases against some of the world’s largest companies are a sought after asset by companies looking to better manage their legal departments, spotting areas of liability, and making changes to eliminate them.

 Bahar has served on the Board of Governors for Consumer Attorneys of California as well as the New Lawyers Division of American Association for Justice.
 She is also the past secretary and vice chair of the Women's Caucus Division and past Secretary and Political Chair of the New Lawyers Division of CAOC.

 American Association for Justice 'The Medicare Games," Los Angeles Daily Journal, May 2012

 American Association for Justice "New Rules: Differences Between Suing Medical-Device and Pharmaceutical Drug Manufacturers," Advocate Magazine, November 2011